 If you’re a B2B marketer, you’ll need to invest.
 Premium plans are available and customizable for every type of user.

-Purchasing InMail credits LinkedIn is a simple and easy process:
+The easiest way to get more LinkedIn InMail credits is by purchasing from the platform.
+It’s a simple and easy process:

 - Go to your Premium subscription settings;